SethRobertson/GitBestPractices/0main.md

 <a name="sausage" />
-## Sausage Making
+## On Sausage Making

 Some people like to hide the sausage making, or in other words pretend to the outside world that their commits sprung full-formed in utter perfection into their git repository.
-Certain large public projects demand this, but that is not necessarily a good reason for you to demand this as well.
+Certain large public projects demand this, others demand smushing all work into one large commit, and still others do not care.

-What *is* a good reason to hide the sausage making is if you feel you may be cherry-picking commits a lot (though this too is often a sign of bad workflow).
+A good reason to hide the sausage making is if you feel you may be cherry-picking commits a lot (though this too is often a sign of bad workflow).
 Having one or a small number of commits to pick is much easier than having to find one commit here, one there, and half of this other one.
 The latter approach makes your problem much much harder and typically will lead to merge conflicts when the doner branch is finally merged in.